arillle/raspberry-temperature/README.md

 # raspberry-temperature
-Raspberry Temperature check script and shutdown.
+Raspberry Temperature check script .
+Automatic shutdown over 70 Celsius by default.
-Can be used by Nagios/Icinga
+Can be used by NRPE, the Nagios/Icinga client